 Canada has a national health insurance system.
 All residents have access to medically necessary hospital and physician services.
 Residents can be reimbursed for the cost of prescriptions through private insurance plans, federal programs, and provincial and territorial drug benefit systems.

-Orientation to the Canadian Health Care System, Culture and Context is a course offered by the University of Toronto and is designed for internationally educated health professionals who are in the process of becoming licensed in Canada.
+Orientation to the Canadian Health Care System, Culture and Context for Internationally Educated Healthcare Professionals is a course offered by the University of Toronto and is designed for internationally educated health professionals who are in the process of becoming licensed in Canada.
 This course provides learners with a deepened understanding of the Canadian healthcare system, what Canadian patients expect from their healthcare providers, and how to communicate with patients and caregivers.
 It is offered three times per year and is facilitated by trained instructors.
-The course is entirely offered online and is delivered over ten weeks for $399.
-Please note that this course is not mandatory.
+The course is entirely offered online and is delivered over ten weeks for $445.
+This course is not mandatory.